Caramel coloring: Production

 Caramel color is manufactured by heating carbohydrates, either alone or in the presence of acids, alkalis, and/or salts.
 Caramel color is produced from commercially available nutritive sweeteners consisting of fructose, dextrose (glucose), invert sugar, sucrose, malt syrup, molasses, starch hydrolysates, and fractions thereof.
 The acids that may be used are sulfuric, sulfurous, phosphoric, acetic, and citric acids; the alkalis are ammonium, sodium, potassium, and calcium hydroxides; and the salts are ammonium, sodium, and potassium carbonate, bicarbonate, phosphate (including mono- and dibasic), sulfate, and bisulfite.
 Antifoaming agents, such as polyglycerol esters of fatty acids, may be used as processing aids during manufacture.
 Its color ranges from pale yellow to amber to dark brown.

 Caramel color molecules carry either positive or a negative charges depending upon the reactants used in their manufacture.
 Problems such as precipitation, flocculation, or migration can be eliminated with the use of a properly charged caramel color for the intended application.

 Classification

-Internationally, the United Nation's Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA) recognizes four classes of caramel color, differing by the reactants used in their manufacture, each with its own INS and E number, listed in the table below.
+Internationally, the United Nations' Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA) recognizes four classes of caramel color, differing by the reactants used in their manufacture, each with its own INS and E number, listed in the table below.
 Each class consists of a variety of caramels with their own unique properties that make it suitable for use in specific foods and/or beverages.